-Finding: Complies as Proposed.
+Finding: Complies with Condition.
 All public facilities necessary to serve this project are available at adequate levels to meet the proposed R-6 zoning.
 The proposed zone change will maintain the basic land use for this site as Low Density Residential, consistent with the Oregon City Comprehensive Plan.
 The increased density allowed by the R-6 zoning, as compared with the existing R-10 district.
 Please refer to the findings within this report.
+In accordance with the Annexation Agreement (File AN 07-07 that applies to the subject property, a supplemental fee of \$3,500 per dwelling unit shall be paid at the time of building permit application for each lot in the subdivision to assure adequate police response times.
+The Applicant can meet this standard through Conditions of Approval 29.